deletedcu/angular-demo/lectures/day-2/routing.md

 ng generate component resume
 ```

-## Edit the HTML for the About, Links, and Resume components
+## Edit the HTML for the About, Links, and Resume Components

 Edit `src/app/about/about.component.html`: